uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/data_layouts.rst

-As a consequence, configuring :ref:`descriptor<onemkl_dft_descriptor>` objects using these deprecated configuration parameters makes their configuration possibly direction-dependent (if different stride values are to be used in forward and backward domains).
+As a consequence, configuring :ref:`descriptor<onemkl_dft_descriptor>` objects using these deprecated configuration parameters makes their configuration direction-dependent when different stride values are used in forward and backward domains.
 Since the intended compute direction is unknown to the :ref:`descriptor<onemkl_dft_descriptor>` object when :ref:`committing<onemkl_dft_descriptor_commit>` it, every direction that results in a :ref:`consistent data layout<onemkl_dft_data_layout_requirements>` in